Khaled Takreti: Complete Freedom at Ayyam Gallery

 Complete Freedom is a misnomer in itself, and Takreti raises both demanding and subtly poignant questions about our conception of freedom, combined with an ironic acknowledgement of the futility of the attempt to secure it.
 There are no answers or liberations to be found within this quiet room, but it seems that is the entire message of the exhibition itself.

-Khaled Takreti: Complete Freedom is at Ayyam Gallery until 5th October 2013, for further information visit here.
+Khaled Takreti: Complete Freedom is at Ayyam Gallery until 5th October 2013.
+For further information visit the gallery’s website here.

 Watch Khaled Takreti discuss Complete Freedom here: